viniciusmonteiro/t-its2018/README.md

 **path:** contains the metada regarding the trips such as user_id and the departure and destination venues (including their ids, latitude and longitude).

-**google:** direction: google direction api [developers.google.com/maps/documentation/directions/] route result.
+**google direction:** google direction api [developers.google.com/maps/documentation/directions/] route result.

-**schedule:** List of weekdays wich the destination was visited by the given user (e.g. 0 monday, 1 tuesday, and so on.)
+**schedule:** weekdays wich the destination was visited by the given user (e.g. 0 monday, 1 tuesday, and so on.)
 The time is computed considering the median among all the checkins datetime which the given user visit this destination.